jukebox42/Octoprint-PrusaMMU/README.md

 I built this plugin for fun, and because I wanted better MMU support.
 If you catch a bug or think it needs some work feel free to open a PR or cut an issue, and I'll do my best to review it.

-If you can figure out how to get the MMU state data (when it's errored) please let me know, and I'll add it.
-I tried to find it but was unsuccessful.

 Special thanks to:
 - [@skellied](https://github.com/skellied) for help with the initial release of MMU 3.0.0 support.